Breckenridge residents say Entergy crews damaged landscaping - NewsBreak

 “Everything was gone,” Sewell said.
 “Even my daffodil flowers were gone.”

-Another neighbor did not want to be interviewed, but she showed FOX 16 around her yard.
+Another neighbor did not want to be interviewed, but she showed KARK around her yard.
 She said she was notified that work would be done, but she did not anticipate her yard to be laid bare.

 “It’s amazing how many neighbors had the very same problem,” Sewell said. “[They were] very upset.”